 Brittni Barcase draws upon her background in work related to substance use disorders, body positivity, suicide prevention, divorce, and emotional and physical abuse to deliver programs that address issues impacting the lives of young people today.
 Brittni uses a strengths-based approach to deliver programs that focus on enhancing well-being and resiliency.
-She also utilizes her skills as a 500-hour Certified Yoga Teacher to integrate various elements of meditation and breath-work into her programs.
+She also utilizes her skills as a 500-hour Certified Yoga Teacher and her certification in EFT Tapping to integrate various elements of meditation, breath-work, and EFT Tapping into her programs.
+Additionally, Brittni is a Certified Financial Social Work Educator.

 Susan Kurlander, M.Ed.
 Health and Wellness Educator